 Cost : $150/semester

 Description: Beginning Band is a platform for students to learn a wind instrument and perform in a large ensemble.
 The ensemble learns original and transcribed literature from the art music repertoire.
 Beginning Band students hone their musical abilities on wind instruments, which include the flute, clarinet, saxophone, trumpet, trombone, and tuba.
 Students learn a plethora of tangible and intangible abilities such as proper breath control, body posture, group work, how to balance, tuning, fine motor skills, and eye hand coordination.
-The Beginning Band will perform at the Fall Evening of Fine Arts concert on November 29, 2023 and perform the National Anthem at select Varsity home games.
+The Beginning Band will perform the National Anthem at select Varsity home games.

 Lead: Dr. Rodriguez – mrodriguez@lincolnprep.org